MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 ## How MDM syncs work

-When a device syncs to MDM it communicates to see what it needs to be applied to the device.
-This is when policies are applied to the device.
+When a device syncs to MDM, it communicates to see what it needs to be applied to the device; this is when policies are applied to the device.

 ### What happens during an MDM sync

 - Policies are applied to the device
-- The device is checked to be complaint
+- The device is checked to be compliant with any [compliance profiles](/mem/intune/protect/device-compliance-get-started) you've created
 - Access tokens are refreshed

 ### What doesn't happen during sync

-LOB App installation
+Line of Business (LOB) App installation
 - Required LOB Apps are installed when setting up a device, after that LOB app updates are offered on a 24 hour check-in.
     - See [more about MDM app installs](app-deploy-intune.md#about-lob-app-updates).

 ### When does an MDM sync occur

-An sync with MDM occurs under the following conditions
+Syncing with MDM occurs under the following conditions

 - When the device is first enrolled with MDM
     - This includes [Autopilot](hololens2-autopilot.md) or adding the [first user to the device during OOBE](hololens-enroll-mdm.md#auto-enrollment-in-mdm), as well as [enrolling a local or MSA user](hololens-enroll-mdm.md#for-single-user-devices)